Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Serving/README.md

 The reshaping can be done, following these steps:
 1. Wrap each value inside the array into another array.
 This needs to be done, because Tensorflow expects the input to be 3-dimensional, with channel last.
 This means, that the last dimension contains the values for each channels (red, green, blue) of the picture.
 For this example there is only 1 channel, because the pictures are grayscale).
-2. Resize the array to 28x28
+2. Resize the array to 28x28 pixels
 3. Flatten the array into a vector
 4. Convert the value of the pixels.
 The value of a grayscale pixel is an integer in [0,255], where 255 means white and 0 means black.
-This is the opposite of what we need.
+This is the opposite of what we need for our trained model.
 Therefore we need to reverse the value and convert it into a float value in [0,1]
 5. Make a batch of size 1, with the created vector as value.

 ### Making a prediction